sunxb05/pymind/docs/theory.rst

 .. image:: ./img/f_t_1.png

 Here, :math:`V{_{ij}}` is the transfer integral between the initial and final states, λ is the reorganization energy which is defined as the energy change associated with the geometry relaxation during the charge transfer, and :math:`\Delta{G_{ij}^0}` is relevant change of total Gibbs free energy.
-In molecular semiconductors with only one kind of ij molecules, :math:`\Delta{G_{ij}^0}` equals to zero, and then the Marcus rate become
+In molecular semiconductors with only one kind of molecules, :math:`\Delta{G_{ij}^0}` equals to zero, and then the Marcus rate become

 .. image:: ./img/f_t_2.png

 Thereby, the charge transfer is actually a thermal activation process over a barrier of λ/4.
 The Marcus rate is most appropriate when (1) the temperature is high, (2) the molecules are in equilibrium in both the initial and final states, and (3) the intermolecular diabatic couplings are weak.
-[3]

 2. Pauli Master Equation
 --------------------------

 When the charge transfer rates are defined, the charge transport dynamics can be characterized by the Pauli master equation (PME) with a Markov assumption.
-[4] It describes the time evolution of the electron population on each state with a set of purely classical kinetic equations,
+It describes the time evolution of the electron population on each state with a set of purely classical kinetic equations,

 .. image:: ./img/f_t_3.png

 where :math:`P{_i}` is the occupation number of the charge to be on molecule i, and :math:`k{_{ij}}` is the charge transfer rate from molecule i to j.
 Namely, the population change on state i is the difference between the total population transfer from other states to state i and that from state i to other states.
 The PME can be solved directly through an iterative numerical scheme.
 One needs to set the initial populations on all states and solve the differential equations to get the charge distribution at any time t.
 Alternatively, one may use a kinetic Monte Carlo (KMC) algorithm with a series random walk trajectories.
-[5] In comparison, the KMC approach is numerically more efficient for large systems as converged results can be generally obtained with a sampling of acceptable number of trajectories.
+In comparison, the KMC approach is numerically more efficient for large systems as converged results can be generally obtained with a sampling of acceptable number of trajectories.

 3. Monte Carlo Simulation